dhis2/training-docs/content/design_for_data_use/tg_categories.md

 ![cat_option_search_maintenance](images/categories/cat_option_search_maintenance.png)

-If I type in "Male" as a category option, I will see that this already exists.
+If you type in "Male" as a category option, you will see that this already exists.
 Under normal circumstances, you would stop here.
 Never create a duplicate category option when it already exists.

 In this scenario, we want to go through the process of the category model from start to finish; so we will create this category option for demonstration purposes only.